Matteo4pn/Typing_Practice/README.md

 # Typing Practice Web App

-A simple web application for practicing typing sentences.
+This is a web application for practicing typing sentences.
 Improve your typing skills by completing sentences as quickly and accurately as possible.

 ![App Screenshot](https://i.imgur.com/HtXCMDV.png)